NimaBayati/Main/README.md

     - Simulation of Covert Timing Channels
   - ECS 154B: Computer Architecture
     - Implementation of an In-Order CPU with the RISC-V ISA
+  - ECS 193A/B: Senior Design Project
+    - In a group of 4, we developed a solution based on our client’s criteria
+    - We mapped thermal images to a colored 3D point cloud to convey the temperature of objects in a scene
   - More to come!